 Use the WARM_PREFIX_TARGET variable to make sure that you always have a defined number of prefixes (/28 CIDR blocks) added to the instance's network interface.
 You can use WARM_PREFIX_TARGET only for CNI version 1.9.0 or later, and you must activate the Amazon VPC CNI IP address prefix assignment capability.

-- For smaller subnets, use WARM_IP_TARGET with WARM_PREFIX_TARGET to avoid allocating too many prefixes.
-Allocating too many prefixes can deplete available IP addresses.
+• For smaller subnets, use WARM_IP_TARGET with WARM_PREFIX_TARGET.
+This avoids the allocation of too many prefixes that can deplete available IP addresses.

-To learn more about how these configuration variables affect IP address utilization, see CNI configuration variables (from the GitHub website).
+To learn more about how these configuration variables affect IP address utilization, see CNI configuration variables on the GitHub website.